stackmutt/whoisd/README.md

 ]
 ```

-- "hide" - if this option is set to 'true', the value of the field will not shown in whois output
+- "hide" - if this option is set to 'true', a value of the field will not shown in whois output

 ```json
 [